hoytech/quadrable/README.md

 Proofs allow us to export a useful portion of the tree and transmit it to a remote entity who can then perform operations on it, or compare it against one of their own trees.
 Any shared structure between trees is immediately obvious because the hashes of their highest shared nodes will match.
 In addition to creating proofs for particular keys or ranges of keys, Quadrable also provides a "sync" operation that can be used when you don't know the set of keys that you want a proof for.

-The sync protocol has two parties, a syncer and a provider.
+The sync protocol has two parties: a syncer and a provider.
 The syncer wishes to compare their version of a tree to the version held by the provider.
-The syncer maintains the state of the sync and passes requests to the provider, who replies with responses.
+The syncer maintains the state of the sync and sends requests to the provider, who replies with responses.
 The provider is stateless.
 Each one of these requests/response pairs is called a "round-trip", and the goal of the syncing algorithm is to minimise round-trips, along with the total size in bytes of the requests and responses.

 The end result of performing the sync algorithm is for the syncer to have constructed a "shadow" copy of the provider's tree.
 This shadow copy is typically stored in a [MemStore](#memstore) so that LMDB write locks don't need to be acquired.
 If the syncer and provider's trees share any structure, then this shadow tree will take up less space than the provider's tree, since shared sub-trees will be pruned to witness nodes.
-Busy servers should rely on Quadrable's [copy-on-write](#copy-on-write) functionality so that the sync process can be run against a stable older snapshot of the tree without having to stop processing new transactions during the sync.
+Busy servers should take advantage of Quadrable's [copy-on-write](#copy-on-write) functionality so that the sync process can be run against a stable older snapshot of the tree without having to stop servicing users during the sync (or leave open a long-running LMDB transaction).

 ### Algorithm